Application of the simplex method to optimize the parameters of rank filtering

 display(hcat(Img_contrastBC_julia, Img_contrastBC_matlab))

-As we can see, the images are identical, indicating that the algorithms implemented are of the same type.
+As we can see, the images are identical, which indicates the uniformity of the implemented algorithms.

 Conclusions

-1. Both languages have successfully coped with the task, but MATLAB showed more concise syntax when working with matrices.
+- Both languages successfully completed the task, but MATLAB showed a more concise syntax when working with matrices.

-2. The implemented simplex method effectively optimised the filtering parameters, as evidenced by the visual improvement in contrast.
+- The implemented simplex method effectively optimized the filtering parameters, which is confirmed by the visual contrast improvement.

-3. comparison with other optimisation methods (gradient descent, genetic algorithms).
+- comparison with other optimization methods (gradient descent, genetic algorithms).